rezamanshouri/netcore-webapp-template/deployment_procedure/deployment.md

 ### Tags and Release Versioning

 In _GitHub flow_ workflow, tags are used to mark points in the source control history at which deployment has happened.
-Tag names follow `<project_name>.v.<major_version>.<minor_version>` format where `major_version` could simply be integers starting from 1 and incremented with every deployment, or _sprint_ number.
+Tag names follow `<project_name>.v<major_version>.<minor_version>` format where `major_version` could simply be integers starting from 1 and incremented with every deployment, or _sprint_ number.
 The minor version is _0_ for the main release, _1_ for the first hotfix, _2_ for the second hotfix and so on so forth.
 For example:

-- `my-app.v.12.0` refers to the 12-th release.
+- `my-app.v12.0` refers to the 12-th release.
-- `my-app.v.12.1` refers to the first hotfix for 12-th release.
+- `my-app.v12.1` refers to the first hotfix for 12-th release.
-- `my-app.v.12.2` refers to the second hotfix for 12-th release.
+- `my-app.v12.2` refers to the second hotfix for 12-th release.

 ## Release Procedure